ACRS Capacity Building Program

 A body of knowledge (BoK) is an industry-specific collection of knowledge, capturing the key concepts and information vital to the professionals and practitioners within that industry.
 An industry-first, the Road Safety BoK will comprise essential concepts, language, and evidence-based findings, compiled by leaders in the field.

-Following extensive analysis of available road safety training, ACRS has identified limited professional development and road safety specific education in both undergraduate courses and non-university education.
+Following extensive analysis of available road safety training, ACRS has identified gaps in available professional development and road safety specific education.

-In an effort to unite road safety specialists from all disciplines under a single industry body, ACRS will design an affordable, accessible and self-paced training module that is transdisciplinary in nature and recognises intersecting disciplines and concepts, providing a holistic and fundamental understanding of road safety.
+In an effort to unite road safety specialists from all disciplines under a single industry body, ACRS is designing an affordable, accessible and self-paced training module that is transdisciplinary in nature and recognises intersecting disciplines and concepts, providing a holistic definition of road safety.

 The final phase of the ACRS capacity building program is the implementation of a system of certification, to recognise professional learning and skills competency across the broader road safety profession.